docker/docs/docker-hub/github.md

 You can modify the description for the repository by clicking the "Description" section of the repository view.
-The "Full Description" is over-written by the README.md file when the next build is triggered.
+The "Full Description" is overwritten by the **README.md** file when the next build is triggered.

 ## GitHub private submodules